UVA-PCL/hadoop-eafr/README.EAFR.md

 # EAFR patch README

-This is a patch to implement the replication policy as described in Yuhau Lin and Haiying Shen, "[EAFR: An Energy-Efficient Adaptive File Replication System in Data-Intensive Clusters](https://ieeexplore.ieee.org/document/7288402/)" in HDFS.
+This is a patch to implement the replication policy as described in Yuhua Lin and Haiying Shen, "[EAFR: An Energy-Efficient Adaptive File Replication System in Data-Intensive Clusters](https://ieeexplore.ieee.org/document/7288402/)" in HDFS.
 It also includes code for measuring replication times.
 This should be what's necessary to reproduce the experimental results in the paper except for workload generation, but note that this is not